Activities & Itineraries

 Stanley Place, South Brisbane

-For the best books on art and culture, look no further than QAGOMA’s bookshop.
-The store is a treasure trove of publications showcasing the world’s most exciting contemporary artists, including those from the land Down Under.
-You’ll feel oh-so-cultured as you browse the aisles, reading the backs of books that will no doubt pile up on your bedside table, patiently awaiting their time in the sun (or the reading light).
-Better still, all profits from the store go towards expanding the gallery’s collection and presenting new and exciting exhibits, so you know your dollars are going towards a good cause.
+For the best books on art and culture, look no further than the QAGOMA Store.
+A treasure trove of publications showcasing the world’s most exciting contemporary artists, including those from the land Down Under, you’ll find coffee table books, memoirs, and biographies of artists, fashion designers, and more.
+Better still, all profits go towards expanding the gallery’s collection and presenting new and exciting exhibits, so you know your dollars are going towards a good cause.

 Riverbend Books